cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: a means of estimating something, or a criterion or test.
 | Usage: Emigration is pherhaps the best gauge of public unease.
 |
-| stillborn
-| Definition: (of an infant) born dead. [死胎]
-| Usage: one of the twins was stillborn.
-| Definition: (of a proposal or plan) having failed to develop or be realized.
-| Usage: The proposed wealth tax was stillborn.
-|
 | in hock
 | Definition: if someone is in hock, they are in debt.
 | Definition: if you are in hock to somebody, you feel you have to do somethings for them because they have given you money or support.
 | Usage: Even company directors on $100,000 a year can be deeply in hock to the banks.
 | Usage: It is almost impossible for the prime minister to stand above the factions.
 He always seems in hock to one or another.
-|
-| en masse
-| Definition: in a group; all together.
-| Usage: The Cabinet immediately resigned en masse.
-|
 |
 | tether
 | Definition: a rope or chain with which an animal is tied to restrict its movement.